 From a functional standpoint, not a whole lot.
 No, it doesn’t handle or perform as well as the 7 Series.
-And yes, it’s a little less efficient than most of the other cars in the category, but with the price difference between it and its competitors, you’d have to drive a lot of miles for the cost of gas exceed the price differential.
+And yes, it’s a little less efficient than most of the other cars in the category, but you’d have to drive a lot of miles for the cost of gas exceed the price differential with its more famous competitors.
 It does everything really well, but nothing differently.
-Even its look, while handsome, is derivative.
+Even its look, while handsome, is somewhat derivative.

 No, the only thing that’s missing from the Genesis G90 is the badge.
 Few will ever admit it, but in addition to comfort, many people buy cars in this category because of the statement it makes.
 Pull up to the club in a big Mercedes, BMW, or Cadillac and people nod knowingly.
 Pull up in a G90, and they probably don’t look at all.
 This is not a statement car, unless the statement you want to make is “I’m smart enough to know I don’t have to spend an extra $15,000 – $30,000 to get a great luxury sedan.
 And, I’m self-confident enough not to need the badge.”

 Engine: 5.0 Liter V8

 Transmission: 8-speed automatic with paddle-shifters

 Power: 420 hp @ 6000 rpm